sbabcoc/Selenium-Foundation/README.md

 > **`mvn package -Pselenium3`** `# build Selenium 3 configuration`
 > **`mvn package -Pselenium2`** `# build Selenium 2 configuration`

 Note that the version number in this POM file is merely a placeholder - a token that gets replaced during the normal build process.
-Finalized, functional `POMs` can be found within the **Selenium Foundation** JARs themselves at `META-INF\maven\com.nordstrom.ui-tools\selenium-foundation\pom.xml`
+Finalized, functional `POMs` can be found within the **Selenium Foundation** JARs themselves at:

+> **`META-INF\maven\com.nordstrom.ui-tools\selenium-foundation\pom.xml`**

 ## Getting Started